Tutorial: Generate a software bill of materials with GitLab package registry

 • Makes a single API call to fetch all package types at once (instead of separate calls per type)

-• Supports an optional exclusion list for filtering out unwanted package types
+• Supports an optional exclusion list that filters out package types by exact match

 • Implements pagination to handle groups with many packages (100 per page)